bitlabstudio/django-libs/README.rst

 * AjaxRedirectMiddleware for jQuery AJAX calls that return 301 redirects
 * AjaxResponseMixin for views that can return their normal template or a partial template when it is an ajax call
+* A context processor to add your analytics tracking code to your template context.

 **Coming soon**: